Symphony No. 9 (Bruckner): Samale–Mazzuca–Phillips–Cohrs completion (1992; revised 1996, 2001, 2005, 2007, 2012 and 2021)

+An intermediate 2001 revision has been performed in Gmunden on 8 October 2002 by Benjamin-Gunnar Cohrs with the Janacek Philharmonic Orchestra.

 A new, revised edition was published in 2005 by Nicola Samale and Benjamin-Gunnar Cohrs.
 Cohrs' latest research also made it possible to recover the musical content of one missing bifolio in the Fugue fully from the particello-sketch.
 This new edition, 665 bars long, makes use of 569 bars from Bruckner himself.
 This version has been recorded by Marcus Bosch with the Sinfonieorchester Aachen for the label Coviello Classics.

 A revised reprint of this revision was performed by the Swedish Radio Symphony Orchestra under Daniel Harding, Stockholm, in November 2007.
 This revision was published in 2008 and was then recorded by conductor Friedemann Layer with the Musikalische Akademie des Nationaltheater-Orchesters, Mannheim.
 Richard Lehnert explains the changes made for this version.

-A final revision was made in 2011, in particular including an entirely new conception of the coda.
+A "final revision" was made in 2011, in particular including an entirely new conception of the coda.

 The world premiere of this new ending was given by the Dutch Brabants Orkest under the baton of Friedemann Layer in Breda (NL), 15 October 2011.
 It was performed in Berlin on 9 February 2012 by Simon Rattle and the Berlin Philharmonic and can be watched on the Internet.
 This version was released on EMI Classics on 22 May 2012.
 Rattle conducted the American premiere at Carnegie Hall on 24 February 2012.
 Simon Rattle conducted this version again with the Berlin Philharmonic on 26 May 2018.

-In September-October 2021 – in commemoration of the 125th anniversary of the composer’s death, John A Phillips undertook a revision to it, substantive changes being confined to fugue and coda.
+In September–October 2021 – in commemoration of the 125th anniversary of the composer’s death, John A. Phillips undertook an additional revision to it, substantive changes being confined to fugue and coda.
 Cohrs, who had resigned from the Editorial Team in November 2021, was no more involved in this revision.
-On 30 November 2022 this new revision of the Finale Completion was premiered by the London Philharmonic Orchestra under the baton of Robin Ticciati.
+On 30 November 2022 this latest revision of the Finale Completion was performed by Robin Ticciati and on 4 June 2024 by Eliahu Inbal.

 Nicola Samale and Benjamin-Gunnar Cohrs compare in their preface to the study score of the completed performance version of Samale-Phillips-Cohrs-Mazzuca (2008) the reconstruction of a musical work with methods of reconstruction of plastic surgery, forensic pathology, aetiology and fine art:

 For the beginning of the final movement, the SMPC team of authors uses a bifolio in Bruckner's form in a shortened form.
 To fill in the gaps, the authors rely primarily on later bifolios and sketches of Bruckner, while earlier original material is sometimes disregarded.
 The authors believe that every gap has a certain number of bars.
 The gaps are added by the four editors according to the calculations they have made.
 For the coda, the authors use Bruckner's sequencing sketches, which are also processed by other authors, in a transposed form.
 The block effect of the final part is achieved mainly by the constant repetition of individual motifs.
 The authors also include various themes of the finale.